teirm/cpp_multithreading/ch_4/notes.md

 original.

 If a std::packaged_task or a std::promise
-is destoried without setting a value, the result will be std::future_error.
+is destroyed without setting a value, the result will be std::future_error.

 #### Synchronizing Multiple Threads